 What Exactly Is Cannabis?

-Cannabis is a genus of flowering plants that produce numerous species.
+Cannabis is a genus of flowering plants that produces numerous species.
 These species are also frequently called strains or cultivars.

 Cannabis species differ across various parameters, including their maturation period and cannabinoid profile.
 Cannabinoids are bioactive compounds that occur naturally in the cannabis plant.